 The following types of short-term business loans are available:

-- Traditional term loan: Typically you borrow a lump sum and then make monthly payments which include interest and principal; can be obtained from a bank or online lender
+- Traditional term loan: Borrowers receive a lump sum and then make monthly payments that include interest and principal.
+A bank or online lender typically provides these loans.

-- Business line of credit: You can draw from a specified amount of capital and pay interest only on what you draw
+- Business line of credit: Businesses can draw from a specified amount of capital and pay interest only on what they draw.

-- Merchant cash advance: A lender fronts your business a set amount of capital in exchange for a percentage of your debit and/or credit card sales and you repay the loan daily or weekly
+- Merchant cash advance: A lender provides a business with a set amount of capital in exchange for a percentage of its debit and/or credit card sales.
+The business repays the loan daily or weekly.

-- Invoice factoring: Your business receives an advance of capital that is secured by unpaid invoices which can help your cash flow until invoices are paid
+- Invoice factoring: A business receives an advance of capital that is secured by future payments on unpaid invoices.
+Invoice factoring can help the business with cash flow until these invoices are paid.